whtouche/wdi_6_js_demo_objects/README.md

 Whats happening when we call _new_ on a Constructor function?

-1. A new object literal is created for the new object and it's pointed to by the _this_ pointer.
+1. A new object literal, {}, is created for the new object.

+2. The object's _this_ pointer will be set to point to this new object literal.

-2. Another new object literal is created and pointed to by the prototype property.
+3. Another new object literal, {}, is created and pointed to by the _Constuctor Function's_ prototype property.
+So Person.prototype points to {}.

-3. The body of the Constructor Function is executed.
+4. The body of the Constructor Function is executed.
+Using the _this_ pointer to set properties.

-4. The _this_ pointer is implicitly returned.
+5. The _this_ pointer is implicitly returned.
 Unless you explicitly return something else.
+ 	  _Remember this is pointing to the object literal created in step 1_.

+6. The object literal created in step 1 has an internal __proto__ property that points the object literal created in step 3 and pointed to by Person.prototype.

 __Break in the debugger after we create joe.
-Look at the proto property.__
+Look at the `` __proto__ ``. property.__

-What is that prototype property?.

 ##### Property Lookup and the Prototype.

-Every Object will have a prototype property.
-It will point to another object that we used to look up properties.
+Every object created with a Constructor Function will have a ``__proto__`` property.
+It will point to the _same object_ pointed to by the Constructor Function's prototype property.

-Initially, the object being pointed to will be an empty object, {}.
-You can set a property of a prototype.

-Javascript uses the prototype method to implement property/method lookup and inheritance.
+Javascript MAY use this ``__proto__`` pointer to lookup properties and methods.

-When you access a property, or method, on an Object Javascript will:
+When you access a property, or method, on a js object:

-1. Look for the property, which may be a method, on the object.
+1. Look for the property, which may be a method, on the object itself.

+	If found then __done__.
+	Else goto 2.

-2. Look for the property in the object's prototype.
+2. Look for the property in the object pointed to by this object's ``__proto__`` property.

+	If found then __done__.
+	Else goto 3.

-3. Recursively, look for each property in the successive _parent_ prototypes.
+3. Recursively, repeat step 2 for each object in the prototype chain until you reach the build in Object's prototype.

+	Error if not found

 ## LAB